grzegorz914/homebridge-xbox-tv/README.md

 ## Note
 * For homebridge-xbox-tv versions 1.4.0 and above the minimum required version of Homebridge is v1.3.x.
-* Authorization Manager still in Test Phase.
+* The Authorization Manager still in Test Phase.

 ## Know Issues
 * If used with Hoobs, there is a possible configuration incompatibilty.